alicemara/ffmpegcompileqsvav1/README.md

 ```

 Use at your own risk!
+This was a personal script I made to make a project easier and isn't an actively maintained project.